 Treatments for advanced and recurrent kidney cancer

-Kidney cancer that recurs and kidney cancer that spreads to other parts of the body may not be curable, but may be controlled with treatment.
+Kidney cancer that comes back after treatment and kidney cancer that spreads to other parts of the body may not be curable.
+Treatments may help control the cancer and keep you comfortable.
 In these situations, treatments may include:

-Surgery to remove as much of the kidney tumor as possible.
-Even when surgery can't remove all of your cancer, in some cases it may be helpful to remove as much of the cancer as possible.
+Surgery to remove as much of the kidney cancer as possible.
+If the cancer can't be removed completely during an operation, surgeons may work to remove as much of the cancer as possible.
 Surgery may also be used to remove cancer that has spread to another area of the body.

 Radiation therapy.
-Radiation therapy uses high-powered energy beams, such as X-rays, to kill cancer cells.
+Radiation therapy uses high-powered energy beams from sources such as X-rays and protons to kill cancer cells.
 Radiation therapy is sometimes used to control or reduce symptoms of kidney cancer that has spread to other areas of the body, such as the bones and brain.

 Clinical trials.
-Depending on your type of tumor, cancer stage and prognosis, your doctor may inform you of relevant clinical research trials.
+Clinical trials are research studies that give you a chance to try the latest innovations in kidney cancer treatment.
 Some clinical trials assess the safety and effectiveness of potential treatments.
 Other clinical trials try to find new ways to prevent or detect disease.
+If you're interested in trying a clinical trial, discuss the benefits and risks with your doctor.

 Coping and support